Nottingham Council House: Dome

-The most striking visual element of the building, and in itself an iconic symbol of the City.
+The most striking visual element of the building, and in itself an iconic symbol of the city, is the dome.
 An ornate cupola stands on the apex of the dome.
 The top of the cupola is 200 ft above the Old Market Square below.

-To the rear of the clock face is the clock mechanism, which was manufactured and installed by William W. Cope of the famous Cope clockmaking family.
+To the rear of the clock face is the clock mechanism, which was manufactured and installed by William W. Cope of the Cope clockmaking family.
 The dial is 9 ft in diameter and sits 150 ft above ground level.
 There is only one dial on the west front of the building.
 The clock mechanism contains a pendulum 13 ft long with a period of 4 seconds, and the movement is controlled by a double three-legged gravity escapement.
 The clock is still wound by hand once per week.